Edmonton-Public-Library/LearningPass/README.md

 "merge" : {
   "delimiter" : ", ",
   "fields" : {
-    "city" : ["city","province"],
+    "CITY_STATE" : ["city","province"],
     "USER_NAME" : ["lastName","firstName"]
   }
 }
 ```
-In the above example, province would be appended to the end of the city value, separated by a comma and space, and replaces the city field.
+In the above example, province would be appended to the end of the city value, separated by a comma and space, and replaces the `CITY/STATE` field.
 Note in the second example, the last name and first name are appended with a comma and space, then used as the flat field 'USER_NAME' in the final flat file.

 ### Required fields
 (Required)